 Addition and Subtraction

-To add or subtract complex numbers, simply combine their real and imaginary parts:
+To add or subtract complex numbers, combine the corresponding real and imaginary parts:

 (3 + 4i) + (2 – i) = (3 + 2) + (4 – 1)i = 5 + 3i